SEKOIA-IO/documentation/docs/getting_started/roles_permissions.md

 | SIC_WRITE_GENERATION_MODES | Create or edit alert generation mode |
 | SIC_READ_GENERATION_MODES | Get generation modes |

-!!!tip
+!!!note
   SIC is the term used internally for the Operations Center.

 #### Assets